g-leech/argmin-gravitas/_posts/2020-8-17-banks-culture.markdown

 The ship training process is imperfect, and there are still <a href="{{ult}}">schisms</a> and hot conflicts in the Culture among the aligned Minds.
 In his early theoretical notes, he talks about the difficult process of becoming the Culture: overcoming many intolerant local minima, and phrases the Culture as what happens when your hegemony is so total that you don't need to enforce it anymore.
 But conflict still lurks out there, even when you're beyond economic and strategic concerns.

+They seem to have no central authentication or strategists, only temporary committees.
+The military, and even the secret service, are fully decentralised, subvertible by any single high-status rogue.

+Almost none of the humans in <i>Excession</i> are actually wholeheartedly 'in' the Culture; instead there are only factions: the Elench, the AhForgetIt, and an allophile Culture diplomat who ends up defecting entirely.
+Maybe the Culture is <i>constituted</i> of people who don't feel totally in it, but who recognise that everyone else is worse.

+Big reasons for hope:

+* The Culture's ship fertility rate could easily be high enough to indefinitely replace these defections.
+* The ex-Culture factions depicted still co-operate a lot.
+Their philosophical differences do not extend to deep casus-belli questions.
+(Exception: the Elench's pathological curiosity and touchy-feeliness.)
+* Placing no barriers on separatism, while retaining ideological agreement on harm, lets the Culture seem much smaller than it is while maintaining an otherwise-threatening extent.
+* Status markets.
+There is still positional scarcity, and reputational risks, which prevents most bad behaviour and wireheading. "<i>one of the many tiny but significant and painful ways a Ship could lose face amongst its peers was through a higher than average crew turn-over rate</i>"

 <br><br>